Lost A Pet?

 Craigslist: www.craigslist.org Under Community, check both "Pets" and "Lost + Found".
 Make sure to post information about your pet, and keep checking at least once a day.

 Pet Harbor: www.petharbor.com This site is used by Butte County Animal Control, NWSPCA and Paradise Animal Control.
-Search under several possible breeds as sometimes it is difficult for staff to know the exact breed of your pet, especially if it is not common.
+Search under several possible breeds as sometimes it is difficult for staff to know the exact breed of your pet.

 Check Local Papers